Profile

 Editorial standards

 Signal-based, publicly observable claims only.
-No leaked or private data used in this profile.
+No leaked or private data.

 Methodology